Security of Electrical, Optical and Wireless On-Chip Interconnects: A Survey: Optical On-chip Communication Security

-\citeauthor{chittamuru2018soteria} \cite{chittamuru2018soteria, chittamuru2020exploiting} introduced a spoofing attack through HT in MR tuning circuit.
-A gateway is responsible for interfacing shared wave-guide of optical NoC to processing cluster.
-An HT in gateway is able to manipulate tuning circuit of MR to partially tune the neighbouring wavelength.
-Once it snoops data from ongoing communication, the data will be sent to a malicious node to extract critical information.
-Multiple side channel attacks caused by resource contention is discussed by \citeauthor{guo2020potential} \cite{guo2020potential}.
-There is a malicious switch sharing common resource such as link with a legitimate communication.
-The malicious switch competes and intentionally allows the legitimate communication win.
-The malicious switch observes timing characteristics of the flow and extracts secret information from them.
-The authors discuss two side-channel attacks of one-way and two-way interference that uses discussed threat model.
-The authors also discuss an attack that leaks critical NoC temperature related control data that can be used by other attacks.
+\textbf{Timing Side Channel:} Multiple side channel attacks caused by resource contention are discussed by \citeauthor{guo2020potential} \cite{guo2020potential}.
+A malicious switch shares common resources, such as a link with legitimate communication.
+The malicious switch competes and intentionally allows legitimate communication to win.
+The malicious switch observes the timing characteristics of the flow and extracts secret information.
+The authors discuss two side-channel attacks of one-way and two-way interference that use the discussed threat model.
+The authors also discuss an attack that leaks critical NoC temperature-related control data that other attacks can use.